How to Get Arrested at a Demonstration

 It goes without saying that if an action puts people in the way of harm and mitigating the risk is impractical or impossible, it's just not worth it, but if you can minimize the risk and plan for any fallout, it might be worth considering.

 The reality is that every arrest—while sometimes a radicalizing experience—consumes enormous amounts of community resources.
-From rallying bail funds, to coordinating jail support so that everyone released gets adequate aftercare, to pro bono lawyers being spread thin, to recovering from an injury caused by the pigs, to outlandish charges that are hard to fight, to your friends & comrades being out front of a precinct until after sunrise, it all begins to add up and wear us thin.
+From rallying bail funds, to coordinating jail support so that everyone released gets adequate aftercare, to scrambling to remove your personal information from the internet after having your name and face plastered on a tabloid's homepage and Twitter account causing you to lose your job, to pro bono lawyers being spread thin, to recovering from an injury caused by the pigs, to outlandish charges that are hard to fight, to your friends & comrades being out front of a precinct until after sunrise, it all begins to add up and wear us thin.
 Arrests burn people out until they fall out of the movement—and the state knows it.
 We should use every available means to keep as many of us from getting arrested as possible.

 Allow each other space and grace to be imaginative when concocting angles to fight the good fight.
 It's infinitely safer to convince 500 people to withdraw their money from Wells Fargo and Chase so they can't fund a defense contractor or the next pipeline than it is to redecorate a few of their branches.
 (It leaves a bigger dent too.)